 Cool, refreshing and packed with nourishing ingredients, this Citrus Ginger Smoothie with Mint is an easy and delicious way to get your morning green smoothie in with a vitamin C punch!
-Quick to whip up and so refreshing to start the day or enjoy as a snack.
+Like my Ginger Orange Matcha Green Tea Smoothie, this recipe is quick to whip up and so refreshing to start the day or enjoy as a snack.
 This recipe is vegetarian, vegan and gluten free.

 This recipe was first published Jan.
 2015 and has been updated with new photography and recipe notes Jan.
 2021.